determined-ai/determined/docs/release-notes/remove-hdfs.rst

 **Breaking Change**

--  HDFS checkpoint storage support has been removed in a future version.
+-  HDFS checkpoint storage support has been removed.